fabs312/hangman702/README.md

 ## Instructions

 You can clone the repo locally and make sure you have the latest python version installed.
 There is a template where you can follow if you are finding difficult to progress when creating your own hangman game.
+The repo also includes the a few milestones to break down the steps:

+### milestone2 file

+- creates the basic structure of the code logic.

+### milestone3 file

+- tidies the code under functions and tests user input.

 ## File Structure
 ```bash